BiswasAnanya/saucedemo-manual-testing/test-plan/testplan.md

 ## 4. Test Coverage

-The manual test suite is designed to provide coverage across the following areas:
+Testing will cover the following functional and non-functional areas:

 | Area                   | Coverage                                       |
 | ---------------------- | ---------------------------------------------- |